commercetools/commercetools-sdk-php-v2/examples/symfony-app/README.md

 APP_CTP_CLIENT_SECRET= your CTP_CLIENT_SECRET
 APP_CTP_PROJECT_KEY= your CTP_PROJECT_KEY
 ```
-4. Complete the .env file with your new relic or datadog credentials.
+4. Complete the .env file with your New Relic or Datadog credentials.

 ## Using the Symfony Demo app in a Docker Environment